MHuang2001/mhstability/README.md

 * Shah, R. D. and Samworth, R. J. (2013).
 Variable selection with error control: another look at stability selection.
 Journal of the Royal     Statistical Society.
 Series B (Statistical
 Methodology), 75(1):55–80.
 Publisher: Wiley.

+* Hofner, B. and Hothorn, T. (2021). stabs: Stability Selection with Error Control.

+* Zhu, M. and Ghodsi, A. (2006).
+Automatic dimensionality selection from the scree plot via the use of profile likelihood.
+Computational Statistics & Data Analysis, 51(2):918– 930.